variousauthors/matching_game/NEXTSTEPS.md

         transition to start again?
       x then maybe add a flash of white whenever the player hardens, to remind them later in the game
+[x] starting from a loaded save should start you in title screen,
+     fade into it and press space to play

 [ ] find a longer wind sound effect
     - the fade out should be from a strong wind
     - the fade in should build from nothing
 [ ] add an undertale style gong to the title
+[ ] choose a more angry sound effect for hardening

 [ ] change the way the game handles a loss during the winddown
     - currently if you lose while the screen is fading, you just have to watch it fade to black... probably better if it just ends like a lose state?
+    - maybe just having the wind fade in will help people understand...?

 #### WILFIX

-[ ] the "pop" sound for breaking should precede the "shatter" sound
+[ ] the "pop" sound for breaking should precede the "shatter" sound [ ] fullscreen doesn't work on my laptop OSX

 #### LOVELY
 [x] make it so that colored blocks can get "pre-damaged" by blocks